In response to the COVID-19 crisis, the Michigan Department of Education (MDE) is providing School Mental Health Resources.

 School Tragedy Resources for Parents and Educators

-- Children and Violence - National Institute of Mental Health
+- Helping Children and Adolescents Cope with Disasters and Other Traumatic Events-National Institute of Mental Health

 - Tips for Talking to Kids About Traumatic Events